csumb-cst251/csumb-cst251.github.com/syllabus.md

 This course is structured around how small web deveopment shops work, which will be where most students will hopefully be working after they graduate.
 Web developers aren't expected to know everything on the top of their head, but instaed use a lot of notes, snippets, and Google searches to figure out difficult problems.
 Because of this, you won't be taking any tests, and instead will be given projects.
 Most of these will be week-long, some might take several weeks to complete.

 While it's important to turn work in on time for full credit, you won't be expected to have everything perfect.
-The grading of this course is base don the premise that **you will not learn anything unless you make mistakes**, and as such, many projects are set up to make you **fail often and in spectacular ways**.
+The grading of this course is based on the premise that **you will not learn anything unless you make mistakes**, and as such, many projects are set up to make you **fail often and in spectacular ways**.
 I will give you feedback on each project via comments on your commit, as well as opening issues in your queue if I think you need to rethink your approach.

 To turn in your work, just commit your project to your fork of the course repository.
 You should **commit often** while you do your work, as multiple commits will show me what you were thinking while you tackled the project, and prevent unnecessary questions.
 At the deadline, an automated script will run to download everyone's work and make a snapshot so I can see who was on time and hav ea copy of everything week-by-week.
 As long as your project is pushed to GitHub, it's considered turned in.